SAPD: Texas man shoots, kills suspect during robbery

-SAN ANTONIO, Texas (ValleyCentral) — A robbery suspect was shot and killed after the victim pulled out a gun, police said.
+SAN ANTONIO (ValleyCentral) — A robbery suspect was shot and killed after the victim pulled out a gun, police said.

 At 3 a.m. on Friday, Aug.
 19, officers responded to a robbery at the 7700 block of Culebra Road, a report from the San Antonio Police Department stated.